5. Apply for Housing

-The Housing Application for incoming Fall 2020 students will open on January 6.
+The Housing Application for incoming Fall 2020 students is open.
 The application becomes available approximately 24 hours after students have paid their $300 enrollment deposit.
-You can access this application through "MyHousing."
+You can access this application through MyHousing.

 In order to prepare for this process, please be sure to watch this short video tutorial.
-This video is also available on the MyHousing homepage.
+This video is also available on the MyHousing page.

 The video also has information about how to hide your profile and opt out of this process.
 If you do that, our office will match you with another unmatched student after June 15 (using the preferences you shared on your housing application).

-First Year international students: Check your Concordia email starting in the final week of April and first week of May for the link to this important interest inventory.
+First-Year international students: Check your Concordia email starting in the final week of April and first week of May for the link to this important interest inventory.
 Results will be used by the Registrar to complete your Fall 2020 course schedule.
-Your entire Fall semester schedule will be sent to your Concordia email in July.
+Your entire fall semester schedule will be sent to your Concordia email in June.

 This video-based program will provide critical information about Consent, Bystander Intervention, Sexual Assault, Dating Violence, Stalking, and much more.
 "Not Anymore" will help you better understand how important these issues are and what you can do to help make our campus safer.